SITE MAPSkip to main content

 Ocular Hypertension

 Ocular hypertension means the pressure in your eye, or your intraocular pressure (IOP), is higher than normal levels.
 Elevated IOP is also associated with glaucoma, which is a more serious condition that causes vision loss and optic nerve damage.
-By itself, however, ocular hypertension doesn’t damage your vision or eyes.
+However, ocular hypertension doesn’t damage your vision or eyes.

 Studies suggest that 2% to 3% of the general population may have ocular hypertension.